PESOL/DTA_SH/sale_order_margin_percent/README.rst

 #. create a sale order then add products,
 #.
 You can get the percent because you have values in the field margin and
 amount untaxed.
-#.
-For the invoicing is the same enter an create a new one.

 ===========
 Bug Tracker